CESP-ExpHer/mrMediator/README.md

                  mediator = list(name ='SHBG', type = 'continuous'),
                  outcome = list(name='DTC', type ='binary'))
 ```
 Once fitted, we can draw the mediation diagram.
-We can either put **method = 'prod'** to have indirect effect using product method
+We can either put **method = 'prod'** to have an indirect effect using the product method
 ```
 plot(fit, method = 'prod')
 ```